Buying real estate in Indonesia?

 Sources: Institut Teknologi Bandung, UNESCO

-10) New government incentives will drive up demand for urban residential properties among first-time homebuyers
+10) New government incentives for first-time buyers will increase demand for urban residential properties

 In 2023, the Indonesian government rolled out new incentives for first-time homebuyers to make owning a home easier.